-This page is here to showcase King of the Mountain, a board game I am designing, which, like the other Great Big Project of my life—my book—may never be finished.
+This page is here to preview/showcase King of the Mountain, a board game I am designing, which, like the other Great Big Project of my life—my book—may never be finished.

-In a nutshell, King of the Mountain is a one-of-a-kind (because I don't anticipate ever having enough spare time to make a second version) 2-4 player game that is loosely a mishmash between Parcheesi, Monopoly, Clue, Scrabble, maybe a little Dungeons & Dragons, some Grimm Fairy Tales, and an old board game called The Enchanted Forest that I adored as a kid.
+King of the Mountain is a 2-4 player game that is loosely inspired by Parcheesi, Monopoly, Clue, Scrabble, Dungeons & Dragons, Magic: The Gathering, the Brothers Grimm, and an old board game called The Enchanted Forest that I adored as a kid.

 Production photos (click to enlarge):